Chess tournament leaves participants feeling grandiose

 He said principals or educators who wish to see chess being established at their schools could contact him, and he would send a coach to their school, free of charge.

 “Learners who wish to join us can find us at the Assumption Development Centre in Joza, where we hold coaching sessions every Saturday between 10 am and noon.
-We would like to acknowledge The Learning Trus, for their continued support in ensuring that our after-school learner programme becomes a success, through their various mentorship programmes,” said Sewelo.
+We would like to acknowledge our competition sponsor, Mr Kgosi Rahube and The Learning Trust, for their continued support in ensuring that our after-school learner programme becomes a success, through their various mentorship programmes,” said Sewelo.

 The results of the tournament are as follows: